Your step-by-step guide to building a Confluence knowledge base with Refined

 Once you have your site structure in place, consider working with these features to personalize and improve the user experience.

-1. Page View Permissions: From each section on a Refined Page, you can set View Permissions, which allow you to show modules to some users and hide them from others.
+1. Page view permissions: From each section on a Refined Page, you can set view permissions, which allow you to show modules to some users and hide them from others.
 Effectively, different users and user groups can have entirely different experiences on-page, depending on what’s relevant to them.
 Set access to logged-in or non-logged-in users, limit access to certain user groups, or set no permissions at all for open access.
-(You can also set View Permissions for the site itself.)
+(You can also set permissions for who can access the site itself.)

-2. Announcement Banners: You may not need these right away, but it’s good to know they’re available when you want to broadcast important updates or alerts to users.
-Choose where you want to display announcements: on your site’s home page, a specific Page, or throughout a space.
+2. Announcement banners: You may not need these right away, but it’s good to know they’re available when you want to broadcast important updates or alerts to users.
+Choose where you want to display announcements: on your site’s home page, a specific landing page, or throughout a space.

-3. Search Settings: Do you expect users to search for certain pages often?
-If so, you can help those users by configuring Promoted Search Results, or links that pop up as search results based on key search terms.
+3. Search settings: Do you expect users to search for certain pages often?
+If so, you can help those users by promoting search results, or links that pop up as search results based on key search terms.

 6. Delegate admin permissions to key licensed Confluence users